 The Supreme Court of Georgia has mandated that all active Georgia lawyers complete one hour of Professionalism CLE each year [Rule 8-104 (B)(3) of the Rules and Regulations for the Organization and Government of the State Bar of Georgia and Regulation (4) thereunder].
 The Commission recognizes the need to provide guidance to Professionalism CLE providers as to the Court’s expectations regarding professionalism training.
 In adopting these guidelines, the Commission intends that CLE providers and speakers understand the goals of the above-referenced requirement and the desired outcomes for professionalism training.

 In 2019, the Commission recognized the need to provide updated guidance to CLE sponsors as to the Court’s high expectations regarding professionalism training, and therefore the Commission revised the Professionalism CLE Guidelines.
-The revised Professionalism Guidelines take effect on July 1, 2019.
+The revised Professionalism Guidelines took effect on July 1, 2019.
 To see the revised Professionalism CLE Guidelines, click here.

 For information on the Professionalism CLE Guidelines that were in effect until June 30, 2019, see the 2018 ICLE Manual Excerpts with Professionalism Guidelines vJuly2018